 What is employer branding?

 At its simplest, employer branding is how the outside world sees a company as an employer rather than a supplier.
-It’s based on how it treats its employees, how the employees feel about working there and its company culture.
+It’s based on how it treats its employees, how the employees feel about working there, and its company culture.
 Employer branding is effectively how a company markets itself to both internal and potential employees.

-Why does employer branding matter?
+Why is employer branding so important?

-Investing in employer branding is critical for your business’s bottom line and delivers a substantial return on investment (ROI).
-Hiring good people is expensive; an employee with a £27,600 salary will cost a company around £53,000 – you don’t want to lose them to a competitor after a year.
+Investing in your employer brand is critical for your business’s bottom line and delivers a substantial return on investment (ROI).
+Hiring good people is expensive; an employee with a $31,250 salary will cost a company around $60,000 – you don’t want to lose them to a competitor after a year.

 What is an employer value proposition (EVP)?

 To create an effective employer brand, you’ll need an effective employer value proposition.
-An EVP is the offering to current employees and potential job applicants that makes you a desirable employer.
+An EVP is the offering to current employees and potential job seekers that makes you a desirable employer.

 - Opportunity: How employees can grow and develop their careers at your organisation: training or sponsored courses; business travel; scope to work abroad; the potential to work on prestigious, innovative projects, and promotion prospects.

-- Work: How meaningful, challenging and fulfilling the job is: its impact on the bigger picture; alignment of the job spec with business requirements; work-life balance with flexible working or telecommuting; recognition for effort and achievement.
+- Work: How meaningful, challenging, and fulfilling the job is: its impact on the bigger picture; alignment of the job spec with business requirements; work-life balance with flexible working or telecommuting; recognition for effort and achievement.

 Rewards are usually the last item on an EVP as most people want to feel that their work will be meaningful, regardless of salary.
 Potential candidates are more energised by your company’s purpose and positive impact.

 What’s the link between employer branding and the employer value proposition?